Core Endpoint

 Search

 Search the web first, then optionally scrape the results you care about.
-Works out of the box on self-hosted CRW via the bundled SearXNG sidecar — no third-party API key needed.
+Works out of the box on self-hosted CRW via the bundled search sidecar — no third-party API key needed.
 Free, self-hostable alternative to Tavily / Serper / Brave Search.

 Best for: unknown URLs

-Self-hosted: bundled SearXNG sidecar
+Self-hosted: bundled search sidecar

 Hosted: fastcrw.com (managed)